 Special topics are offered occasionally and the selection is different every semester.
 Special Topic courses do not repeat material presented by regular semester courses.
 The purpose of special topics is to provide students with new, one-time, and developing courses.
 The specific topic is announced each semester.

 PS 213 Child Psychology

 This course is a study of the physiological, psychological, and social development from conception to adolescence.
 Basic theories, research, and practical applications will be connected to student lives.
-This is a three credit hour course.

 PS 213A Psychology of Adjustment